crocs-muni/classifyRSAkey/README.md

 ### Basic usage

 #### Classification of dataset of RSA keys - produces estimate of library popularity
-Overview for the options of the classification:
+Overview for the options of the classification (-c prefix):
 * -t table  = path to classification table file (.json)
 * -i in...  = path(s) to data set(s) - large dataset of RSA keys
 * -o outdir = path to folder for storing results